Procedure: Data breach response plan

 - Not all data breaches are notifiable.
 If, after an initial investigation, the Privacy Officer suspects a notifiable data breach may have occurred, a reasonable and expeditious assessment must be undertaken to determine if the data breach is likely to result in serious harm to any individual affected.

 - The ANU Privacy Officer will seek information to assess the suspected breach.
 In assessing a suspected breach, the Privacy Officer may require assistance and information from other areas of the University depending on the circumstances.
-For example, a system suspected breach will be investigated by the IT Security Manager, Cyber & Digital Security together with the Privacy Officer and a non-system suspected breach will be investigated Privacy Officer.
+For example, a system suspected breach will be investigated by the IT Security Manager, Cyber & Digital Security together with the Privacy Officer and a non-system suspected breach will be investigated by the Privacy Officer.

 - In all cases the assessment will identify what actions must be taken.
 These will be documented and acted upon as soon as possible.